lantoli/terraform-provider-lantoli/docs/resources/advanced_cluster.md

 * `replica_set_scaling_strategy` - (Optional) Replica set scaling mode for your cluster.
 Valid values are `WORKLOAD_TYPE`, `SEQUENTIAL` and `NODE_TYPE`.
 By default, Atlas scales under `WORKLOAD_TYPE`.
 This mode allows Atlas to scale your analytics nodes in parallel to your operational nodes.
 When configured as `SEQUENTIAL`, Atlas scales all nodes sequentially.
 This mode is intended for steady-state workloads and applications performing latency-sensitive secondary reads.
 When configured as `NODE_TYPE`, Atlas scales your electable nodes in parallel with your read-only and analytics nodes.
 This mode is intended for large, dynamic workloads requiring frequent and timely cluster tier scaling.
 This is the fastest scaling strategy, but it might impact latency of workloads when performing extensive secondary reads.
 [Modify the Replica Set Scaling Mode](https://dochub.mongodb.org/core/scale-nodes)
 * `redact_client_log_data` - (Optional) Flag that enables or disables log redaction, see the [manual](https://www.mongodb.com/docs/manual/administration/monitoring/#log-redaction) for more information.
 Use this in conjunction with Encryption at Rest and TLS/SSL (Transport Encryption) to assist compliance with regulatory requirements. **Note**: Changing this setting on a cluster will trigger a rolling restart as soon as the cluster is updated.
 * `config_server_management_mode` - (Optional) Config Server Management Mode for creating or updating a sharded cluster.
 Valid values are `ATLAS_MANAGED` (default) and `FIXED_TO_DEDICATED`.
 When configured as `ATLAS_MANAGED`, Atlas may automatically switch the cluster's config server type for optimal performance and savings.
 When configured as `FIXED_TO_DEDICATED`, the cluster will always use a dedicated config server.
 To learn more, see the [Sharded Cluster Config Servers documentation](https://dochub.mongodb.org/docs/manual/core/sharded-cluster-config-servers/).
+* `delete_on_create_timeout`- (Optional) Flag that indicates whether to delete the cluster if the cluster creation times out.
+Default is false.

 ### bi_connector_config